DhavalKapil/dhavalkapil.github.io/_posts/2015-05-04-Combining-chroot-and-xinetd.md

 > ## Walkthrough - `reader`

-We'll write a simple service to that takes the name of a file as the input and pritns the first 1024 bytes of the file.
+We'll write a simple service to that takes the name of a file as the input and prints the first 1024 bytes of the file.

 > ### 1.
 Write source program for the service